Catalina Island Restoration Project

 A: The time it will take for the endangered plants on Catalina Island to recover significantly with conservation measures taken today is highly dependent on the specific species and the success of the conservation efforts.
 The full restoration will be gradual but early results should be noticeable within a few years.

-A: If the Catalina Island Restoration Project doesn’t take place, the future of the Island is in jeopardy.
-The native species that protect our landscape could be threatened or lost leading to disruptions in the ecosystem, potential extinctions, and an increased threat of wildfire on the Island.
-There will be loss of water and soil resources, vital to the survival of all species.
+A: If the Catalina Island Restoration Project doesn’t take place, the Island becomes less resilient to the effects of climate change and more vulnerable to fire risk.
+Additionally, the Island’s flora, the native plant species, could be threatened or lost, leading to additional disruptions in the ecosystem, potential extinctions, and reduced biodiversity on the Island.

 Q: Are there any invasive plant species that the Restoration Plan is addressing?

-A: There are over 200 species of non-native plants that live on the Island of which 35 species are considered a threat to ecosystems.
+A: There are over 200 species of non-native plants that live on the Island of which 35 species are considered a threat to the ecosystem.
 Not all introduced plants are invasive and some are less likely to outcompete native species.
 Those considered invasive are ranked according to the magnitude of the problems they present, including how widespread they are, how fast they can spread and how damaging to the local native species they are.
-Invasive plant species are removed through manual and chemical methods, monitored on an ongoing basis and managed to build a resilient ecosystem.
+Invasive plant species are removed, monitored on an ongoing basis and managed to restore balance to the native ecosystem.

 Q: What problem are the mule deer causing on Catalina Island?

-A: The deer have over browsed the land – destroying natural habitats along with the vegetation that’s needed to help reduce wildfire risk and soil erosion.
-While the deer are present, ecosystems that should be lush and forested are converted to stripped down landscapes that are vulnerable to the overgrowth of fire prone invasive grasses.
+A: The deer have over-browsed the land – destroying natural habitats along with the vegetation that’s needed to help reduce wildfire risk and soil erosion.
+While the deer are present, ecosystems that should be lush and forested are converted to invasive annuals grasslands which, when dry, can easily catch fire.

 Q: The deer appear happy and healthy.
 Why must they be removed from the Island?